MACRO VALUE IS NOW MACRO ALLOCATION

 As I’ve written several times even small marginal improvements in economic data (seen as better rather than worse) can be enough to push financial markets higher.
 It’s clear that much happened in 2020 judging by leading economic indicators.

 Figure 2: OECD Composite Leading Indicators

 That doesn’t mean markets must continue to rally from here.
-To be fair, markets have already priced in a positive expectations while improvements in economic conditions have moderated.
+To be fair, markets have already priced in positive expectations while improvements in economic conditions have moderated.
 What happens next will most likely be influenced by the relative changes in economic and market conditions moving forward.

 Figure 3: TCB Leading Economic Indicators

-In Q4, Tactical Value (TV) maintained a neutral Target Risk Allocation (TRA) of approximately 60%.
+In Q4, Tactical Value (MA) maintained a neutral Target Risk Allocation (TRA) of approximately 60%.
 In hindsight, moving to 100% risk allocation (or even more with leverage) would have been the most profitable move.
 But at the same time we avoided the equally extreme move of sitting in cash and watching from the sidelines (in horror and disbelief) as equity markets notched one record high after another.

 We reached our moderate position by understanding that marginal economic improvements (better than worse) could increase risk appetite while simultaneously recognizing that a number of unresolved issues could upend the burgeoning recovery at any moment.

-At this point it appears a number of those issues have been or will be resolved.
-At year-end 2020, COVID vaccines are already being administered, a second round of stimulus is inked, and the POTUS election confirmations are around the corner.
+At this point, it appears a number of those issues have been or will be resolved.
+At year-end 2020, COVID vaccines are already being administered, the second round of stimulus is inked, and the POTUS election confirmations are around the corner.
 Barring another blind-siding shock, and all else equal, this provides a favorable backdrop for risk assets heading into 2021.
 From that perspective, TV maintains its neutral TRA.